-SIDEWALK CONSTRUCTION, ALDEN STREET FROM SAINT GEORGE STREET TO DUXBURY FREE LIBRARY
+SIDEWALK CONSTRUCTION, ALDEN STREET FROM SAINT GEORGE STREET TO DUXBURY FREE LIBRARY AND SPEED ADVISORY SIGNS ON ALDEN STREET

-This project will construct a sidewalk that extends approximately 680 feet on the southern side of Alden Street from Saint George Street to the Duxbury Free Library.
-Two high-visibility crosswalks with ADA-compliant curb ramps will be constructed at the intersection of Saint George and Alden Streets across Saint George Street.
+This project will construct a five-foot-wide minimum sidewalk with granite curbing that extends approximately 680 feet on the southern side of Alden Street from Saint George Street to the Duxbury Free Library.
+Two high-visibility crosswalks with pedestrian curb ramps will be constructed at the intersection of Saint George and Alden Streets across Saint George Street.
 The project provides a missing connection for several destinations for students and children, including Alden Elementary School, Duxbury Middle School, and Duxbury High School.